What Is a Special Needs Trust?

 How Do Special Needs Trusts Differ?

-A special needs trust is a trust tailored to a person with special needs that is designed to manage assets for that person’s benefit while not compromising access to important government benefits.
+A special needs trust is designed for a person with special needs to manage assets for their benefit while not compromising access to important government benefits.
 There are three main types of special needs trusts: the first-party trust, the third-party trust, and the pooled trust.
 All three name the person with special needs as the beneficiary.
-A “first-party” special needs trust holds assets that belong to the person with special needs, such as an inheritance or an accident settlement.
-A “third-party” special needs trust holds funds belonging to other people who want to help the person with special needs.
+A first-party special needs trust holds assets that belong to the person with special needs, such as an inheritance or an accident settlement.
+A third-party special needs trust holds funds belonging to other people who want to help the person with special needs.
 A pooled trust holds funds from many different beneficiaries with special needs.

 First-Party Special Needs Trusts

-The reason there are several different types of trusts has to do with regulations regarding Supplemental Security Income (SSI).
+The reason there are several different types of trusts is due to Supplemental Security Income (SSI) regulations.
 SSI is a government program that assists people with low incomes who have special needs.
-In order to qualify for SSI, an applicant or beneficiary can have only $2,000 in his own name.
-If the person has more than $2,000 in his own name, (typically because of excess savings, an inheritance or an accident settlement), the government allows him to qualify for SSI so long as he places his assets into a first-party special needs trust.
-While the beneficiary is living, the funds in the trust are used for his benefit, and when he dies, any assets remaining in the trust are used to reimburse the government for the cost of his medical care.
-These trusts are especially useful for beneficiaries who are receiving SSI and come into large amounts of money, because the trust allows the beneficiary to retain his benefits while still being able to use his own funds when necessary.
+To qualify for SSI, an applicant or beneficiary can have only $2,000 in their own name.
+If the person has more than $2,000 in their name (typically because of excess savings, an inheritance, or an accident settlement), the government allows them to qualify for SSI so long as they place assets into a first-party special needs trust.
+While the beneficiary is living, the funds in the trust are used for their benefit, and when they die, any assets remaining in the trust are used to reimburse the government for the cost of their medical care.
+These trusts are especially useful for beneficiaries who are receiving SSI and come into large amounts of money because the trust allows the beneficiary to retain their benefits while still being able to use their funds when necessary.

 Third-Party Special Needs Trusts

 The third-party special needs trust is most often used by parents and other family members to assist a person with special needs.
-These trusts can hold any kind of asset imaginable belonging to the family member or other individual, including a house, stocks and bonds, and other types of investments.
-The third-party trust functions like a first-party special needs trust in that the assets held in the trust do not affect an SSI beneficiary’s access to benefits and the funds can be used to pay for the beneficiary’s supplemental needs beyond those covered by government benefits.
-But a third-party special needs trust does not contain the “payback” provision found in first-party trusts.
-This means that when the beneficiary with special needs dies, any funds remaining in her trust can pass to other family members, or to charity, without having to be used to reimburse the government.
+These trusts can hold any asset imaginable belonging to the family member or other individual, including a house, stocks and bonds, and other types of investments.
+The third-party trust functions like a first-party special needs trust in that the assets held in the trust do not affect an SSI beneficiary’s access to benefits.
+The funds can be used to pay for the beneficiary’s supplemental needs beyond those covered by government benefits.
+But a third-party special needs trust doesn’t contain the “payback” provision found in first-party trusts.
+When the beneficiary with special needs dies, any funds remaining in their trust can pass to other family members or to charity without having to be used to reimburse the government.

 Pooled Special Needs Trusts

-A pooled trust is an alternative to the first-party special needs trust, and is discussed in greater detail here.
-Essentially, a charity sets up these trusts that allow beneficiaries to pool their resources for investment purposes, while still maintaining separate accounts for each beneficiary’s needs.
-When the beneficiary dies, the funds remaining in her account reimburse the government for her care, but a portion also goes towards the non-profit organization responsible for managing the trust.
+A pooled trust is an alternative to the first-party special needs trust.
+Essentially, a charity sets up these trusts that allow beneficiaries to pool their resources for investment purposes while still maintaining separate accounts for each beneficiary’s needs.
+When the beneficiary dies, the funds remaining in their account reimburse the government for their care, but a portion also goes towards the non-profit organization responsible for managing the trust.

 Other Uses of Special Needs Trusts

-Anyone can establish a special needs trust and, if the trust is properly drafted to account for tax planning, in certain situations gifts into the trust could very well reduce the size of the donor’s taxable estate.
-As if these are not enough reasons to create a trust, elderly people who are attempting to qualify for long-term care coverage through Medicaid can transfer their assets into a properly drafted third-party special needs trust for the sole benefit of a person with disabilities without incurring a transfer-of-assets penalty, allowing the elder to qualify for Medicaid and making sure that the person with disabilities is taken care of in the future.
+Anyone can establish a special needs trust in Arkansas, and if the trust is properly drafted to account for tax planning, in certain situations, gifts into the trust could very well reduce the size of the donor’s taxable estate.
+As if these are not enough reasons to create a trust, elderly people who are attempting to qualify for long-term care coverage through Medicaid can transfer their assets into a properly drafted third-party special needs trust for the sole benefit of a person with disabilities without incurring a transfer-of-assets penalty.
+This allows the elder to qualify for Medicaid and ensures the person with disabilities is taken care of in the future.

-Of course, every person with special needs is different, which means that every special needs trust is going to be different as well.
-The only way to determine which special needs trust is right for your family is to meet with our team to discuss your needs.
+Of course, every person with special needs is different, which means that every special needs trust in Arkansas will also be different.
+The only way to determine which special needs trust is right for your family is to meet with our Arkansas special needs planning lawyers to discuss your needs.